ML4FCC

 Abstract

-The design and operation of the Future Circular Collider at the Council of the European Organization for Nuclear Research as a precision instrument for particle physics is an exciting Big Data and Machine Learning opportunity.
+The design and operation of the Future Circular Collider at the Council of the European Organization for Nuclear Research (CERN) as a precision instrument for particle physics is an exciting Big Data and Machine Learning opportunity.
 Accelerator performance is characterized by the dynamic aperture (DA), which represents the size of the area in phase space where the beam particles feature stable behavior under long-term tracking.
 Particles located in the chaotic and unstable areas will be lost from the beam and will reduce its lifetime, so measuring the DA is vital.
-However, this is currently done with particle tracking simulations, which are computationally slow and expensive.
-A key aspect of accelerator design is to maximize the DA by properly adjusting thousands of control parameters.
-This requires the development of data-driven algorithms for predicting the DA, and efficiently sampling at fine resolution around its boundary when the predictive uncertainty is high.
+So far, this was done with manual adjustment of hundreds of control parameters and particle tracking simulations, which are computationally slow and expensive.
+We automated the optimization of the DA by developing a data-driven algorithm for its prediction and accurate quantification of the uncertainty.

 People